chocolatey/boxstarter.org/input/testingpackages.md

     $cred=Get-Credential Admin
     Set-BoxstarterDeployOptions -DeploymentTargetCredentials $cred `
       -DefaultFeedAPIKey 5cbc38d9-1a94-430d-8361-685a9080a6b8
     ```

 1. If you will be performing the package test installations on Azure VMs, you will need to configure your Azure subscription.
 Run

     ```powershell
     Get-AzurePublishSettingsFile
     ```

     to download your subscription file from Azure and then

     ```powershell
     Import-AzurePublishSettingsFile -PublishSettingsFile "C:\saved\subscription\file.publishsettings"
     ```

     You may also add the Azure management key as a MSBuild parameter described next.
 See [these instructions](vmintegration#azure) for setting up an Azure subscription for more details.
 1. Configure the build configuration of your build server to call the Boxstarter.proj MSBuild file as a step in your build.
 This file is located in the BoxstarterScripts directory of your repo which Boxstarter creates when you run Install-BoxstarterScripts.
 This script will invoke a bootstrapper which will install everything needed for the TestRunner to run including the TestRunner itself if not present.
 On dedicated build servers, where the TestRunner is preinstalled, the bootstrapper will be skipped.

     The script can take the following parameters:

     - `PublishSuccesfulPackages` - Set this to true if you would like successful packages published.
     - `DeploymentTargetUserName` - Username to use when initiating connections to the deployment targets.
     - `DeploymentTargetPassword` - Password to use when initiating connections to the deployment targets.
     - `FeedAPIKey` - API key to use when publishing packages.
 AzureSubscriptionName - Name of the azure subscription to use when using Azure VMs as deployment targets.
     - `AzureSubscriptionId` - The Azure subscription ID Guid to use when using Azure VMs as deployment targets.
     - `AzureSubscriptionCertificate` - The Azure subscription certificate to use when using Azure VMs as deployment targets.
 This is the Base64 encoded content of the certificate and can be found in the ManagementCertificate attribute of your Azure publish settings file.

     ![Configuring a dedicated build server](/assets/images/tfs.png)

     > :choco-info: **NOTE**
     >
     > All of these MSBuild script parameters are optional for dedicated builds as long as the values were provided in steps 2 and 3 above which may be preferable over having plain text parameter values fed to your build.

 ## Configuring a Hosted or Shared Build Server

 If your build server environment is shared and may be built from scratch on every build then you cannot preinstall the TestRunner and configure necessary settings up front.
-Instead the runner must be installed during the build process and the settings passed via MSBuild parameters.
+Instead, the runner must be installed during the build process and the settings passed via MSBuild parameters.
 When you run `Install-BoxstarterScripts` on your Chocolatey repository, a bootstrapper is added to your repo that can take care of installing the Test Runner and its dependencies.
 Additionally, you can pass the following MSBuild parameters to the BoxstarterBuild.proj script:

 - `PublishSuccesfulPackages` - Set this to true if you would like successful packages published.
 - `DeploymentTargetUserName` - Username to use when initiating connections to the deployment targets.